Puppy Socialisation and the First 16 weeks

 There once was a very good reason for this practice as many years ago it was commonplace to allow puppies to still take milk from their mothers until they were 8 or 9 weeks of age.

-That meant that the colostrum and antibodies in the milk could potentially interrupt the efficiency of the vaccine to create immunity against the common diseases such as parvovirus and distemper.
+That meant that the colostrum and antibodies in the mother's milk could potentially interrupt the efficiency of the vaccine to create immunity against common diseases such as parvovirus and distemper.

-However, it is common practice to start weaning the pups at 3.5 weeks and the pups and they are normally fully weaned at about seven weeks.
+However, it is now common practice to start weaning the pups at 3.5 weeks and the pups and they are normally fully weaned at about six to seven weeks.

 There is another area that I have serious concerns about.
 Please write to me if this has happened to you, as I want to build a dossier on this practice.
 You pick up your puppy and the breeder has given the first vaccines to the pup you go to your Vet and they say "Oh we do not stock that brand of vaccine we will have to start the whole process of 1st vaccinations over again"